cyberianwilderness/cyberianwilderness.github.io/README.md

 # Cyberian Wilderness
- Former teacher turned cybersecurity student's expedition into the world of cyber.
+ Former teacher turned cybersecurity student's adventure into the world of cyber.